rafiibrahim8/private-arch-repo/README.md

     mv .gnupg.bak .gnupg
     ```

-## Creating env.json
-`env.json` is a json file containing environment variables.
-Following fields are currently supported:

-`debug_discord`: Discord webhook where error messages will be send.

 ## Editing internal-scripts/init-image.sh
 The lines between `<Edit this values>` and `</Edit this values>` on `internal-scripts/init-image.sh` contains editable parameters.